Blue Moon Tavern: History

+The Blue Moon Tavern opened in April 1934 with the original owner Henry "Hank" John Reverman in Seattle, Washington.
+After much convincing Hank was able to utilize his college fund to open a bar at the age of twenty one.

+Upon completion of the prohibition era, the Blue Moon Tavern was one of the first bars that forcefully crossed racial barriers and has remained successful over the years.
+Hank owned the bar for a few years and soon left for the military where he became a pilot.

 A popular story claims that sometime in the late 1960s, Tom Robbins tried to call the artist Pablo Picasso in Barcelona from a pay phone at the Blue Moon Tavern.
 Supposedly, Robbins got through to Picasso, but the artist refused to accept the overseas collect calling charges.

 The Blue Moon declined in the 1970s.
 Efforts to "redevelop" the property in 1989 were derailed by community activists led by Walt Crowley; however, an attempt in 1990 to gain landmark status failed.
 Developers spared the tavern after landmark status was denied.
 The Blue Moon remains one of the few surviving blue-collar landmarks in Seattle.

 In 1995, the alley to the west of the Blue Moon was named Roethke Mews in honor of the bar's famous patron Theodore Roethke.
 The business has been described as a dive bar.

+The venue commemorated its 90th anniversary in 2024.